Valpros Pedia

 Contraindications

-Hypersensitivity.
-Patients w/ preexisting, acute or chronic hepatic dysfunction or history of severe hepatic dysfunction, especially drug-related.
-Patients known to have mitochondrial disorders caused by mutations in mitochondrial DNA polymerase-γ gene & childn <2 yr suspected of having a POLG-related disorder; urea cycle disorders.
+Hypersensitivity to Na valproate or valproic acid.
+Pre-existing, acute, or chronic hepatic dysfunction or history of severe hepatic dysfunction, especially drug-related.
+Mitochondrial disorders caused by mutations in mitochondrial DNA polymerase γ (POLG; eg, Alpers-Huttenlocher syndrome) & childn <2 yr who are suspected of having a POLG-related disorder.
+Urea cycle disorders (UCD).
 Porphyria.
-Pregnancy & lactation.
+Pregnant women.

 Special Precautions